 *Classification of Change Failure Rate, According to the DevOps acceleration Report (2022)

-Mean time to recovery or MTTR is defined as the time the system takes to restore the service when an incident occurs.
+Failed deployment recovery time is defined as the time the system takes to restore the service when an incident occurs.
 Together with the change failure rate, MTTR is a measure of the quality and stability of your team’s delivery process.
 If the Change Failure Rate is high, MTTR usually tends to be high as well.
 This means a longer-than-desirable time is required to restore services to their normal functioning state, which hampers the overall software reliability and business productivity.

 By improving the engineering culture, DevOps practices will lead you to smaller, but more frequent changes.
 With smaller changes, incidents are easier to spot and manage, hence reduce the time it takes to fix them.
 It will be safer to deploy more changes.
 It is less risky for a business to have a team that can deploy more changes with fewer failures and can fix a mistake quickly (eg. in less than 30 minutes).
 Also, high CFR and high MTTR means more time spent on fixing bugs and service degradation, which is a dollar spent to not create more business value.